Content table

 Ovulation is when an ovary releases a mature egg into the fallopian tube.
 If you’ve timed things right and had sex within your fertile window, sperm may be there to greet the egg.

-Implantation typically happens around 8-10 days past ovulation (DPO).
+Implantation typically happens around 8-10 Days Past Ovulation (DPO).
 But it can happen anytime between 6-12 DPO.

 hCG is the hormone pregnancy tests detect in your urine to deliver that beloved big fat positive (BFP).
-But it takes time for your hCG levels to build enough to give a positive result.
+However, it takes time for your hCG levels to build enough to give a positive result.

 Most pregnancy tests recommend waiting until the first day of your missed period to test.